galaxyproject/gxadmin/docs/README.meta.md

 Multiple arguments can be separated by %20 or +

 I found https://github.com/izabera/ynaas which contained a very nice, simple bash webservice and so I learnt from that and turned gxadmin into a self-running webservice. jsonquery was already in gxadmin, so it was a short jump to this idea.
 This is for fun only!!
 Use at your own risk.

+If you're legitimately considering doing this (please, do not), then just use https://github.com/PostgREST/postgrest which is a much safer and more reliable solution.

 **WARNING**